NEXTPOINT – IMPORT REDESIGN

 As the Senior UX Designer, I led the end-to-end design process for the import workflow redesign.
 I collaborated closely with product managers, engineers, and end users to ensure the solution addressed real-world legal workflows and technical constraints.

-• User Research & Analysis: Conducted interviews and usability testing to identify pain points in the existing import experience.
+• User Research & Analysis: Conducted interviews and usability testing to identify pain points in the existing import experience and understand how legal power users handled data intake.

-• Workflow Design: Designed a step-by-step guided import flow with clear prompts and validation states.
+• Workflow Design: Designed a step-by-step guided import flow with clearer prompts, validation states, and decision points.

 • Interface Design: Created wireframes and high-fidelity prototypes focused on clarity, confidence, and error prevention.